-If you have multiple client systems (like upsmon instances in secondary mode), be sure to install this file on them as well.
+If you have multiple client systems (like upsmon slaves), be sure to install this file on them as well.

 We recommend making a directory under your existing confpath to keep everything in the same place.
 Remember the path you created, since you will need to put it in upsmon.conf later.